 Next on the list of places to see in Pristina is Skanderbeg Square.
 After the Kosovo conflict in 1999 ended, the Albanians in Kosovo erected this monument to Gjergj Kastrioti, who’s famously known as Skanderbeg.

 He was a nobleman from the 15th century who fought against the Ottoman rulers.
-This Pristina top 10 contender is locally known as Sheshi Skënderbeu and resembles statues in Tirana, Albania, and Skopje, Macedonia.
+This Pristina top 10 contender, locally known as Sheshi Skënderbeu, resembles statues in Tirana, Albania, and Skopje, Macedonia.

 3. Visit The Sultan Mehmet Fatih Mosque

 As locals call it, the Sultan Mehmet Fatih Mosque, or the Imperial Mosque, is among the best places to see in Pristina.
-It was built by Sultan Mehmet II Fatih in 1461 and also served as a Catholic Church during the 17th century Austro-Turkish wars.
+It was built by Sultan Mehmet II Fatih in 1461 and also served as a Catholic Church during the 17t17th-century to-Turkish wars.

 4. Wander Through The Bazaar Of Pristina

-But you can still see the old Bazaar Hammam and Bazaar Mosque that are also Pristina tourist attractions.
+But you can still see the old Bazaar Hammam and Bazaar Mosque, which are also Pristina tourist attractions.
 The remnants of the bazaar area are filled with vendors selling vegetables, appliances, and many flea market items.
-Definitely a must-see in Pristina!
+A must-see in Pristina!

 5. Visit The Mesozoic Era Gadime Caves

-Found in 1966 by a villager named Ahmet Asllani while working in his garden, the Marble Cave, or Gadime Cave in the village of Gadime e Ulët, Lipljan is a Mesozoic era karst limestone cave.
+Found in 1966 by a villager named Ahmet Asllani while working in his garden, the Marble Cave, or Gadime Cave in theime e Ulët, Lipljan is a Mesozoic era karst limestone cave.

 FulTheves can be visited on a guided tour.
 A and full of remarkable stalactite and stalagmite formations although you’ll have to drive for half an hour to get here, it’s one of the most amazing places to visit around Pristina.

 6. Visit The Weird National Library Of Kosovo

 This kind of weird-looking structure is one of the top places of interest in Pristina and is listed as one of the ugliest buildings in the world.

 7. See The Museum Of Kosovo

 Among the top 10 tourist attractions in Pristina is the Museum of Kosovo that opened in 1949.
 The museum is located in a building that was built in 1889 to house the military high command.
 Recently renovated, the Museum of Kosovo is no doubt one of the top things to see.